 WNSP became the country’s first all-sports station to broadcast on FM when it went on the air on Sept.
 13, 1993.
 The station was founded by Tim Camp while under the ownership of Faulkner Media.

-WNSP eventually became an affiliate of ESPN with the first drive time afternoon program… The Fabulous Sports Babe.
-Local programming started with “The Morning Sports Center Show” which was hosted by Ron Anthony and Scott Harrison back in 1993.
-At that time WNSP’s Play-by-Play of various basketball games; Mobile College, Bishop State, Springhill College was handled by Chris Corragio and Randy Tatano.
-WNSP became a Dallas Cowboys Affiliate in 1993 switching over to The New Orleans Saints by mid-season.
+The station began with programming from the American Sports Radio Network before eventually becoming an affiliate of ESPN, broadcasting the first drive-time afternoon program, The Fabulous Sports Babe.
+Local programming started immediately with “The Morning Sports Center Show” hosted by Ron Anthony and Scott Harrison.
+WNSP became a Dallas Cowboys Affiliate in 1993 before switching to the New Orleans Saints by mid-season.
 That year WNSP also served as a Chicago Cubs affiliate.

 WNSP became a part of Capitol Broadcasting in 1995 as part of a local marketing agreement between Capitol and Faulkner Media.
-That same year WNSP began it’s affiliation with the South Alabama Jaguars.
-This was also the historic day that Lee Shirvanian became a part of “The Family”.
-What a day that was!
+Also in 1995, WNSP began its affiliation with the South Alabama Jaguars, with Lee Shirvanian joining the staff.

-WNSP covers a variety of local sports including play by play of: High School Athletics, NCAA Football, The NFL on NBC and the New Orleans Saints.
+WNSP covers a variety of local sports including play by play of high school athletics, college football and the NFL.